 I’m Michigan Real Estate Attorney, David Soble.
-Each week I answer questions that people send in through email or by submitting the question through our website www.provenresource.com.
+Each week I answer questions that people send in through email or by submitting the question through our website provenresource.com.

 Today’s question concerns inheriting a house and comes from John P. of Harper Woods who writes:

-First, in order to have any authority over the home, you will need to open a probate file in order to be appointed personal representative of the estate.
-If your mother’s will names you as the personal representative already then the petition is rather simple.
-However, if you are not named and wish to be personal representative, then you will have to petition the court.
+First, in order to have any authority over the home, you will need to open a probate file to be appointed personal representative of the estate.
+If your mother’s will names you as the personal representative already, then the petition is rather simple.
+However, if you are not named and wish to be the personal representative, then you will have to petition the court.
 In either case, becoming the estate’s personal representative will then allow you to list the home for sale.
 It will also give you the authority to speak with the reverse mortgage company.

-You have quite a few moving parts here John, and so because time is of the essence, I would suggest that you first get with a competent real estate and probate attorney as soon as possible.
+As there are quite a few moving parts involved and time is of the essence, I suggest that you first get with a competent real estate and probate attorney as soon as possible.
 Most good real estate attorneys also work with real estate in probate.